Category Archives: News

 Planning Tips

-• It’s harvest time and also a good time to start taking stock of what worked well for you this season and what didn’t.
+• It is harvest time and also a good time to start taking stock of what worked well for you this season and what didn’t.

-• Check out garden centers for end-of-season bargains.
+• Check your local garden center for end-of-summer bargains.

-• Take photos and update your garden journal.
+• Start or update your garden journals.

 • Plan for 2024 with these Free resources: Landscaping with Native Plants by the Maryland Native Plant Society, Plant Invaders of Mid-Atlantic Natural Areas by the National Park Service, Master Gardeners of Northern Virginia Reading Room.
 Visit our Online Gardening Resources page for more helpful online resources.